docker/docs/ee/upgrade.md

   - /enterprise/upgrade/
 ---

-## Docker Enterprise Engine 18.09 Upgrades
+## Docker Engine - Enterprise 18.09 Upgrades

-In Docker Enterprise Engine 18.09, significant architectural improvements were made to the network architecture in Swarm to increase the performance and scale of the built-in load balancing functionality.
+In Docker Engine - Enterprise 18.09, significant architectural improvements were made to the network architecture in Swarm to increase the performance and scale of the built-in load balancing functionality.

-***NOTE:*** These changes introduce new constraints to the Docker Enterprise Engine upgrade process that, if not correctly followed, can have impact on the availability of applications running on the Swarm.
-These constraints impact any upgrades coming from any version before 18.09 to version 18.09 or greater.
+> ***NOTE:*** These changes introduce new constraints to the Docker Engine - Enterprise upgrade process that,
+> if not correctly followed, can have impact on the availability of applications running on the Swarm.
+These
+> constraints impact any upgrades coming from any version before 18.09 to version 18.09 or greater.

 ## IP Address Consumption in 18.09+